-53 There are exceptions to this, where communities or neighborhoods vote on inclusion of new members, or otherwise allocate forms of choice in this matter.
+151 There are exceptions to this, where communities or neighborhoods vote on inclusion of new members, or otherwise allocate forms of choice in this matter.

-fraternity is difficult to study... because the idea works in the United States as an alwaysremote abstraction rather than as an embodied practice" (Nelson 1998, 19).
+One could also detour from friend-enemy and neighbor to suggest the ways that these idea(1)s are related specifically to the gendered notion of fraternity.
+The idea of "... fraternity is difficult to study... because the idea works in the United States as an alwaysremote abstraction rather than as an embodied practice" (Nelson 1998, 19).
 Exploring 'national/white' fraternity, Nelson says that the difficulty is that it is "almost never what they get: a space where men can step out of competitive, hierarchically ordered relations and experience rich emotional mutuality of fraternal sameness" (Nelson 1998, 19).
 This idea of 'fraternity' from Nelson is both comparable to certain uses of 'homosociality', as well as misplaced in some ways in its application to the lived realities of men today.
 It represents one side of the Janus of homosocial relations.
 Fraternity, like community, is neither entirely fictitious nor concrete.
 To suggest, as Nelson does, that there is no space into which men might be able to escape competitive-based relations is to give up an idea of social life as including and necessitating intimacy, friendship, and a sense of self that is in relation to others in ways that are non-deterministic, non-pragmatic, and non-violent.
 In this critique of fraternity as a concept Nelson commits the error of abstracting what is often an embodied practice of the fraternal, and takes as the starting place for relationships a world that is ultimately agonistic and traumatic.

 The reason that most men state they did not choose to live in Regan is because the hall is all-male - a paradox in that most of them then choose to associate almost exclusively with other men.
 As we saw in Chapter 2, Regan's status as the all-male residence hall situates it in a particular social location on campus in relation to the other first-year resident halls, most especially Herald Hall.
 Many of the guys spoke not just about their initial feelings that the building was not the "place to be" but also the way that once on campus their status as living in Regan positioned them in socially undesirable positions.
 Al talked about the sense that living in Regan immediately put one at a social disadvantage to others on campus.
 He discussed the ways that others thought Regan was a terrible place, and that it meant that he was unable to pick up women, due to lack of capital and women's (supposed) dislike of Regan.
 While for Al this social standing is in relation to women, many of the responses that others told me they got from others on campus (men and women) were homophobic suggestions that to live in Regan made one gay.
 This lowered social status furthered Al feelings of isolation on campus, and his sense of getting a raw deal.
 For him, it was clear that others were making fun of Regan and the guys who lived there and this dramatically impacted on feelings of self and community.